UN human rights chief begins contentious China visit

 UN officials have been locked in negotiations with the Chinese government since 2018 in a bid to secure "unfettered, meaningful access" to Xinjiang.

-But fears have swirled of a whitewash offering a tightly-controlled glimpse into life in the province, which China says it has pacified with "re-education centres" and uplifted with an economic rejuvenation drive.
+But fears have swirled of a whitewash offering a tightly-controlled glimpse into life in the region, which China says it has pacified with "re-education centres" and uplifted with an economic rejuvenation drive.

-"We have no expectation that the PRC will grant the necessary access required to conduct a complete, unmanipulated assessment of the human rights environment in Xinjiang," State Department spokesman Ned Price told reporters, using the acronym for the People's Republic of China.
+"We have no expectation that the PRC will grant the necessary access required to conduct a complete, unmanipulated assessment of the human rights environment in Xinjiang," State Department spokesman Ned Price told reporters, referring to the People's Republic of China.

 Instead of a thorough probe into alleged abuses, rights advocates also fear Bachelet is in store for a stage-managed tour.